This is your

 With File type permission, your app sees a filtered view of a user's Dropbox containing only the files which match your selected type.
 All other files simply don't appear to your app through the API.
 That means faster performance because you don't spend time fetching information about files you don't need.
 Your app can see all the user's folders, and even create new folders, but can't move, copy, delete, or share folders (since they might contain files your app can't see).

-You get full access to all the files and folders in a user's Dropbox, as well as permission to read and write datastores using the Datastore API.
+You get full access to all the files and folders in a user's Dropbox.

 Your app should use the least privileged permission it can.
 When applying for production, we'll review that your app doesn't request an unnecessarily broad permission based on the functionality provided by the app.
 If your app will require a broader permission based on functionality that is planned but not yet implemented, be sure to mention this in your production request.